 New Benefits for Thailand-Based Users

-The update brings several meaningful improvements for people based in Thailand:
+The update brings several meaningful improvements for people based in Thailand.
+New features are being rolled out progressively to existing customers between March and August 2026:

 - You can now send THB overseas